twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.443 - julie and miller "talking"
-p.445 - turning screams of eros into music - miller thinks the young are naive p..458-460 - miller thinks too fast, fred doesnt like that he killed dresden, holden does not trust fred still
+p.445 - turning screams of eros into music - miller thinks the young are naive p..458-460 - miller thinks too fast, fred doesnt like that he killed dresden, holden does not trust fred still p.464-465 - miller on thenauvoo and he s listening to the music comingt from eros. he then talks with julie. she is starting t fee more like a disease p.467 - war without end